 Is it safe to delay my treatment

-Yes and no. It depends.
+Yes and no. The answer to the question Is it safe to delay my treatment depends on many factors: your type of prostate cancer, your age, and your general health.
 Your treatment may be delayed due to an external situation beyond your control such as a pandemic.
 Or lack of nurses or availability of an operating room.
-If this is the case, your doctor will always take into account the impact delays on your prognosis depending on your type of prostate cancer.
+If this is the case, your doctor will always take into account the impact of delays on your prognosis depending on your type of prostate cancer.

 If your cancer has been diagnosed through regular screening, this is better news, so to speak, and a good reason not to panic.
 Just a few decades ago, before PSA testing and screening became widespread, most men did not know they had prostate cancer until it was often too late for complete healing.

 Also, remember that your cancer has been around for a long time.
 And that it will not skyrocket in a few weeks following your diagnosis; in fact, some types of prostate cancer will not progress at all.
 You and your doctor can then decide to delay treatment if this option is appropriate.
 If not treating your cancer is not an option, it is far better to take time - and we can help - to find out which treatment is right for you.

 No matter what the situation, you try to be open-minded and somewhat rational, but the more time passes, the more you worry about its impact on the progression of your cancer?
 Let’s see together.

 Will my cancer progress?
 Here are three scenarios